Direwolf20-MC/BuildingGadgets/CONTRIBUTION.md

 In general apply common sense to the Code you write.
 "Effective Java" is also always a good start.
 * Avoid unnecessary `else` clauses.
 * Avoid large case statements as it's likely not needed.
 If you find yourself requiring a large case statement block then try to think about how you might be able to refactor your code in a way that avoids the requirement.
 Small case statements are fine.
     * In most cases this can be avoided by giving the object that's being tested on an abstract method to be overridden.
-For example, give Item and Block objects a method called `getGuiElement(EntityPlayer, int, int ,int)` and call it in `GuiProxy` instead of using a case statement.
+For example, give Item and Block objects a method called `getGuiElement(ClientPlayerEntity, int, int ,int)` and call it in `GuiProxy` instead of using a case statement.
     * The other approach would be using a `Map<SomePropertyOfMyObject, Consumer<MyObject>>` and setup all different cases as lambdas where the parameter is the object being tested.
 * Prefix Interfaces with `I` - like `ITemplate`.
 * `@SupressWarnings("...")` should be avoided in General: